varabyte/kotter/README.md

 Kotter is multiplatform, supporting JVM and native targets.

 > [!TIP]
-> The next sections deal with setting Kotter up, but you may wish to jump straight
+> The next sections deal with setting Kotter up, but you may wish to
-> [to the usage section ▼](#-usage) to immediately start learning about this library.
+> [skip over them ▼](#book) and immediately start learning about this library.

 ## 🐘 Gradle